hibernate/hibernate-ogm/readme.md

     mvn clean install -s settings-example.xml -DuseExternalMongoDb

-This assumes MongoDB to be installed on `localhost`, using the default port.
-If you have MongoDB installed on another host or use a different port, you can set the environment variables `MONGODB_HOSTNAME` `MONGODB_PORT` `MONGODB_USERNAME` `MONGODB_PASSWORD` and then run the test suite:
+This assumes MongoDB to be installed on `localhost`, using the default port and no authentication.
+If you work with different settings, configure the required properties in hibernate.properties (for the tests in _mongodb_) and/or the environment variables `MONGODB_HOSTNAME` `MONGODB_PORT` `MONGODB_USERNAME` `MONGODB_PASSWORD` (for the tests in _integrationtest/mongodb_) prior to running the tests:

     export MONGODB_HOSTNAME=mongodb-machine
     export MONGODB_PORT=1234